Trusted WordPress tutorials, when you need them most.

 Each form will override the default WordPress search algorithm, so you can create as many different forms as you want with unique settings.

-To get started, head over to SearchWP » Search Forms and click the ‘Add New’ button.
+To get started, you’ll want to head over to SearchWP » Search Forms and click the ‘Add New’ button.

 Adding a custom search form to your WordPress website

-Now, give the form a unique name by clicking on the small pencil icon next to ‘Search Form 1’.
+Now, you can give the form a unique name by clicking on the small pencil icon next to ‘Search Form 1’.

 How to create an advanced search form using SearchWP